OpenShift Networking

 Get Traffic into the Cluster

-OpenShift Container Platform clusters can be accessed externally through an OpenShift load balancer service if you do not need a specific external IP address.
+If you do not need a specific external IP address, OpenShift Container Platform clusters can be accessed externally through an OpenShift load balancer service.
 The OpenShift load balancer allocates unique IP addresses from configured pools.
 Load balancers have a single edge router IP (which can be a virtual IP (VIP), but it is still a single machine for initial load balancing).
 How many OpenShift load balancers are there in OpenShift?

 Two load balancers

-The solution supports some load balancer configuration options: Use the playbooks to configure two load balancers for highly available production deployments.
-Use the playbooks to configure a single load balancer, which is helpful for proof-of-concept deployments.
+The solution supports some load balancer configuration options: Use the playbooks to configure two load balancers for highly available production deployments, or use the playbooks to configure a single load balancer, which is helpful for proof-of-concept deployments.
 Deploy the solution using your OpenShift load balancer.

 This process involves the following: